Did you know?

 Subject matter experts are the college will be consulted to see if the content matches the level and curriculum of the course your have requested credit for.
 Please allow 6-8 weeks for this review to take place and the Registrars Office will email the outcome of the review.

-Submit a Transfer Credit Request Form, a comprehensive evaluation of your credential.
+Submit a Transfer Credit Request Form and a comprehensive evaluation of your credential.
 Comprehensive evaluations can be obtained in BC through the International Credential Evaluation Service (ICES).
-All costs associated with this evaluation are the responsibility of the student, and students should expect additional time for ICES to complete the review.
+Other acceptable external credential evaluation services can be found at Alliance of Credential Evaluation Services of Canada).
+All costs associated with this evaluation are the responsibility of the student, and students should expect additional time for these evaluations to complete the review.
+Similar to an official transcript, comprehensive evaluations will be considered official when they are submitted in the sealed envelop from the credential evaluation service (these evaluations can be mailed directly to the college).

 For more information see our Transfer Credit Policy.

-If you require any assistance with processes above please contact the Articulation Officer who handles both of these requests.
+If you require any assistance with processes above please contact email@example.com